jonhnet/whole-house-audio/bluetooth-receiver.md

 **Set up a raspberry pi to accept Bluetooth connection and** **forward audio via RTP to the audio server machine.**

+Note that this is nice for listening to music.
+The high latency will make it unusable for watching videos.

 Here are the steps I took from blank SD card to a pi that acts as a bluetooth -> rtp forwarder.